Bot Traffic Detection

 This makes it tough to create rules for things like rapid repeated page reloads to spot bots since actual human users could do the same thing due to their erratic browsing behaviour.

-What is the best way to monitor suspicious requests overtime before making any decisions about blocking them in order to avoid false positives?
+What is the best way to monitor suspicious requests over time before making any decisions about blocking them to avoid false positives?

 It’s important to look at the big picture of your site instead of relying on specific rules.
-The best way to detect bots is by creating thresholds that you can monitor overtime.
+To excel as a bot identifier the best way to undertake bot detection is to create thresholds that you can monitor over time.
 For instance, there might be a spike in single-page visits followed by several visits from human users and then another visit later on through a different source/medium with similar behaviour which would indicate something suspicious is going on.

 Are certain types of content better suited to be targeted by malicious bots rather than humans?